 Understanding how to do a cost benefit analysis in healthcare is essential for informed decision-making.
 Cost-benefit analysis (CBA) helps healthcare administrators, policymakers, and decision-makers evaluate the financial feasibility of medical policies, interventions, and treatment plans.
-By comparing costs and benefits in economic terms, CBA ensures efficient allocation of resources and maximizes patient outcomes.
+CBA is generally applicable across a wide range of healthcare interventions, as long as both costs and benefits can be expressed in monetary units.
+By comparing both costs and benefits in economic terms—quantifying them in monetary units—CBA ensures efficient allocation of resources and maximizes patient outcomes.

 In an industry where financial constraints and patient care must be balanced, CBA provides a structured approach to assessing value.
 This method is widely used in healthcare economics to determine the viability of new treatments, preventative programs, and operational strategies, making it a vital tool for sustainable healthcare management.
 This article offers an overview of cost benefit analysis.